ben854719/Star-Wars-The-Last-Jedi/README.md

 Summary:

 The project will demonstrate with the use of LLM to analyze the document of the movie (Star Wars: The Last Jedi).
-I will show you with the use of LangChain that it will save you time and effort for creating templates and prompting for the project.
+I will show you with the use of LangChain that it will save you time and effort for creating templates and prompting of LLM for the project.

 Computer skills: LangChain and LLM.